Tampa Bay Lightning: Back-to-back Stanley Cups and three straight Final appearances (2019–2022)

 On February 26, 2022, the Lightning played their first outdoor game in franchise history against the host Nashville Predators in the 2022 NHL Stadium Series at Nissan Stadium.
 The Lightning would win the game against the Predators with a score of 3–2, with Steven Stamkos receiving first star.
 On April 14, 2022, the Lightning clinched a playoff berth after a 4–3 overtime win against the Anaheim Ducks.
-In the 2022 playoffs, the Lightning defeated the Toronto Maple Leafs in seven games in the First Round and swept their in-state rivals in the Second Round.
-On June 11, 2022, the Lightning clinched their third straight Stanley Cup Finals berth after a 2–1 win against the New York Rangers in game six of the Eastern Conference Finals.
-However, in the 2022 Finals, they came up short for a third consecutive Stanley Cup title, in game six against the Colorado Avalanche on June 26.
+In the 2022 playoffs, the Lightning defeated the Toronto Maple Leafs in seven games in the first round and swept their in-state rivals, the Presidents' Trophy–winning Florida Panthers, in the second round.
+On June 11, the Lightning clinched their third straight Stanley Cup Final berth after a 2–1 win against the New York Rangers in game six of the conference finals.
+However, in the 2022 Stanley Cup Final, they came up two wins short for a third consecutive Stanley Cup title by losing the series in game 6 against the Colorado Avalanche on June 26.